 Zone 3: When stressed, you spend time here

 Life can be stressful at times, no matter how great of a state you’re in.
-When you’re drowning in smaller tasks at the office or are shuttling around your children to their various afterschool activities, try to avoid spending too much time in Zone 3.
 As you feel yourself getting sucked into busy work or errands that could be handled by someone else, ask yourself to view the situation objectively.
 Does this task add value to your life?
 If not, how can you avoid taking on these type of tasks in the future?
 You don’t want to spend any more than 10% of your time here.

 Zone 4: When exhausted, you operate in Zone 4

-Everyone needs down time.
-You come home and turn on the television, open a bag of junk food or spend time scrolling through your phone.
-While this can be relaxing for a short period of time, if you fall into these habits too often, you’ll start to lose motivation and ultimately become unfulfilled.
-Take these breaks when absolutely necessary, but there’s no way you should be using any more than 5% of your time in this zone.
+Everyone needs down time to reconnect with themselves.
+While this can be relaxing for a short period of time, if you fall into these habits too often, you’ll start to lose momentum and ultimately become unfulfilled.
+Take these breaks when absolutely necessary, but try not to spend any more than 5% of your time in this zone.

 What you feed your mind on a daily basis shapes the way in which you experience life.
 However, far too many people believe that they “don’t have time” to give their minds the kind of information that can help them create real, concrete results and achieve their dreams.
 But by utilizing your N.E.T. time – that is, your No Extra Time time – you can make the most out of your day.

 All of us have tasks each day that occupy our bodies, but not our minds.
 Instead of “zoning out” and frittering away those precious minutes watching TV or letting your mind wander during a commute, what if you used that time to feed your mind with the best information, the best inspiration, the best coaching available, designed specifically to accelerate your results in a very short time?